Spyce Kitchen: Acquisition by Sweetgreen and closure

-Closure

-Both Spyce restaurants would be closed following the Sweetgreen acquisition.
-The downtown Boston location would be closed October 22, 2021 "to focus on developing technology for Sweetgreen restaurants."
-The Harvard Square location would be closed February 18, 2022 for similar reasons.
+Both Spyce restaurants were closed following the Sweetgreen acquisition, "to focus on developing technology for Sweetgreen restaurants".
+The downtown Boston location closed October 22, 2021, and the Harvard Square location closed February 18, 2022.

+Sale to Wonder

+In November 2025 it was announced that Sweetgreen would be selling Spyce to Wonder for $186.4 million.
+The deal allows Sweetgreen to continue to utilize Infinite Kitchen technology at their locations.